Cultured Guru Logo

 Sourdough Heart Shaped Cookies for Valentine’s Day

-Fall in love with baking!
-Try our Sourdough Heart Shaped Cookies this Valentine’s – classic sourdough heart shaped sugar cookies with natural sprinkles.
+Try our Sourdough Heart Shaped Cookies this Valentine’s!
+They’re a classic sourdough sugar cookie, cut into heart shapes with natural sprinkles.
 Perfect for sharing love 💕🍪.

 • Prep: 2 hours